-General Plan Policy Project Consistency Eligible State and County Scenic Highways be the minimum necessary for identification.
+J hqhuld#Salq#Srdf # SurnhfwlFrqvlwhqf # outdoor advertising displays are proposed or would be allowed as part of the Project.
+Proposed signage on site would be governed by the signage design guidelines contained in proposed SP 239A1, which have been crafted to ensure signage associated with the Project is coordinated and visually compatible with the site and its surroundings.
+LU 14.7: Require that the size, height, and type of on-premises signs visible from Designated and Consistent.
+The Ramona Expressway adjacent to the Project site Eligible State and County Scenic Highways be the minimum necessary for identification.
 The is classified as a "County Eligible" scenic highway.
 Proposed design, materials, color, and location of the signs shall blend with the environment, utilizing signage on site would be governed by the signage design natural materials where possible.
 (AI 3) guidelines contained in proposed SP 239A1, which have been crafted to ensure signage associated with the Project is coordinated and visually compatible with the site and its surroundings.
 SP 239A1 encourages signs on site to utilize natural materials where possible.
 LU 14.8: Avoid the blocking of public views by solid walls.
 (AI 3) Consistent: As discussed in EIR Subsection 4.1, Aesthetics, the Project would not obstruct any public views of visual resources, including due to proposed walls and fencing.
 LU 15.1: Allow airport facilities to continue operating in order to meet existing and future needs Not Applicable.
 Policy LU 15.1 provides direction to County respecting potential noise and safety impacts. staff and decision makers and is not applicable to the proposed Project.
 LU 15.2: Review all proposed projects and require consistency with any applicable airport land use Consistent: As discussed in EIR Subsection 4.9, Hazards and compatibility plan as set forth in Appendix I-1 and as summarized in the Area Plan's Airport Hazardous Materials, the Project would be fully consistent with Influence Area section for the airport in question.
 (AI 3) the MARB ALUCP.
 LU 15.3: Review all subsequent amendments to any airport land use compatibility plan and either Not Applicable.
 The Project does not entail any amendments to amend the General Plan to be consistent with the compatibility plan or overrule the Airport Land an airport land use compatibility plan.
 Use Commission as provided by law (Government Code Section 65302.3).
-(AI 3) LU 15.4: Prior to the adoption or amendment of the General Plan or any specific plan, or the Consistent: As discussed in EIR Subsection 4.9, Hazards and adoption or amendment of a zoning ordinance or building regulation within the Airport Influence Hazardous Materials, the Project was reviewed by the ALUC on Area of any airport land use compatibility plan, refer such proposed actions to the ALUC for May 5, 2021 and was found to be consistent with the MARB review and determination as provided by the Airport Land Use Law.
-(AI 3) ALUCP, subject to standard ALUC conditions of approval.
+(AI 3) LU 15.4: Prior to the adoption or amendment of the General Plan or any specific plan, or the Consistent: As discussed in EIR Subsection 4.9, Hazards and adoption or amendment of a zoning ordinance or building regulation within the Airport Influence Hazardous Materials, the Project was reviewed by the ALUC.
+Area of any airport land use compatibility plan, refer such proposed actions to the ALUC for Pursuant to the ALUC's Consistency Determination Letter, review and determination as provided by the Airport Land Use Law.
+(AI 3) which was issued on May 5, 2021, the Project was found to be consistent with the MARB ALUCP.
 LU 15.5: If the General Plan has not been found consistent with the applicable Airport Land Use Not Applicable.
-Policy LU 15.5 provides direction to County Compatibility Plan (ALUCP), and the County of Riverside has not overruled the ALUC, refer all staff and decision makers and is not applicable to the proposed actions, regulations, or permits within the Airport Influence Area to the ALUC for review and Project. determination as provided by the Airport Land Use Law.
-LU 15.6: If the General Plan has been found consistent with the applicable ALUCP, the County of Not Applicable.
-Policy LU 15.6 provides direction to County Riverside may elect to voluntarily submit proposed actions, regulations, or permits to the ALUC staff and decision makers and is not applicable to the proposed for an advisory review if: Project. a.
-There is a question as to the purpose, intent or interpretation of an ALUCP; or b.
-Assistance is needed in airport land use matters.
+Policy LU 15.5 provides direction to County Compatibility Plan (ALUCP), and the County of Riverside has not overruled the ALUC, refer all staff and decision makers and is not applicable to the proposed